nettashafir/Spike-Sorting/README.txt

 Mokri Y, Salazar RF, Goodell B, Baker J, Gray CM and Yen S-C (2017) Sorting Overlapping Spike Waveforms from Electrode and Tetrode Recordings.
 Front.
 Neuroinform.
 11:53. doi: 10.3389/fninf.2017.00053

-Please send questions and notes to: netta.shafir@mail.huji.ac.il.
+Please send questions and notes to: nettashaf@gmail.com For more general information on the program and for the results of the project, please read the Project Summary that is included in this repository.

 ======================================